-Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia - Plumbing Division - NSW Divisional Branch Financial Report for the year ended 31 March 2015 - FR2015/56
+Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia - Plumbing Division NSW Divisional Branch Financial Report for the year ended 31 March 2016 - [FR2016/55]

-I acknowledge receipt of the amended financial report for the year ended 31 March 2015 for the Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia - Plumbing Division - NSW Divisional Branch, (CEPU-PNSW).
-The financial report was lodged with the Fair Work Commission (FWC) on 22 September 2015.
+I acknowledge receipt of the financial report for the year ended 31 March 2016 for the Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia - Plumbing Division NSW Divisional Branch (the reporting unit).
+The financial report was lodged with the Fair Work Commission (FWC) on 25 July 2016.
+I also acknowledge the Designated Officer's Certificate that was lodged with the FWC on 11 August 2016.